 Nottinghamshire Police will share this information without the automatic need for this to trigger a full Police investigation.

-Where, following consideration of all available information, there is reasonable cause to suspect Significant Harm to a child/young person has or is likely to occur, a referral and a Strategy Discussion will always take place with the Police in order to decide the appropriate course of action.
+Where, following consideration of all available information, there is reasonable cause to suspect Significant Harm to a child/young person has or is likely to occur, a referral and a Strategy Discussion will always take place with Police and Health in order to decide the appropriate course of action.